Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/circuit-diagram.md

 ## Parts Included
 - Raspberry Pico W
 - MPU-6050 3 Axis Gyroscope and Accelerometer
-- BMP390 Barometer / Altimeter
 - USB LiPo Battery

 ## Design Description

-This is the layout for the hardware connection between the microcontroller and the sensors that it will be receiving data from.
-This layout will be replicated for each dumbbell and arm sleeve attachment.
-The Pico W is intended to transmit its data to the SmartWeights Application via bluetooth.
+This is the layout for the hardware connection between the Raspberry Pi Pico W microcontroller and the MPU6050 sensor that it will be receiving data from.
+This layout will be replicated for each dumbbell and arm sleeve attachment as depicted in the [system block diagram](../requirements/system-block-diagram.md).
+The microcontroller transmits its data to the SmartWeights application via Bluetooth.